RussBaz/enforce/README.md

 ### Caveats

-Enabling/Disabling type checking via group tags is done at the interpreter level, *not* at runtime.
+Enabling/Disabling type checking via group tags is done at initialisation, *not* at runtime.
 This is a known issue that is in the process of being fixed.
 At a high level, this means that it's not quite supported to dynamically disable checking at runtime, and this toggle feature works best manually for now.